ethereum/sourcify/packages/lib-sourcify/README.md

 // The external Solidity Compiler import solidityCompiler from "./compiler/solidityCompiler";

-// Include also CompilerOutput and JsonInput as dependncies of ISolidityCompiler import {
+// Include also SolidityOutput and JsonInput as dependncies of ISolidityCompiler import {
   ISolidityCompiler
-  CompilerOutput,
+  SolidityOutput,
   JsonInput,
 } from "@ethereum-sourcify/lib-sourcify";